-Payments we receive on cost-plus-fee contracts are provisional.
-The accuracy and appropriateness of costs charged to U.S. Government contracts are subject to regulation, audit and possible disallowance by the procuring agency.
+Payments to the Company on cost-plus-fee contracts are provisional.
+The accuracy and appropriateness of costs charged to U.S. Government contracts are subject to regulation, audit and possible disallowance by the Defense Contract Audit Agency, or DCAA, and other government agencies such as BARDA.
 Accordingly, costs billed or billable to U.S. Government customers are subject to potential adjustment upon audit by such agencies.
 In our opinion, adjustments that may result from audits are not expected to have a material effect on our financial position, results of operations, or cash flows.